Arash-Barabadi/ROS2/ROS2_Tools/remap.md

 ```bash
 ros2 run "package_name" "node_name" --ros-args --remap __node:="new_node_name"
 ```
-### Therefore we can use 1 executable for many nodes but with the same structure.
+### Therefore we can use 1 executable for many nodes.